tensorflow/community/rfcs/20200306-single-client-parameter-server.md

 *   hide the details of load-balancing, fault tolerance and dynamic scheduling
 *   expose the non-blocking semantics to users.

-To enable scheduling a function on any worker, we recommend users create the same dataset, but may shuffled differently, on all workers via `strategy.experimental_distribute_datasets_from_function` API.
+To enable scheduling a function on any worker, we recommend users create the same dataset, but may shuffle differently, on all workers via `strategy.experimental_distribute_datasets_from_function` API.

 ```python